BlinkReceipt/blinkreceipt-android/blinkreceipt-recognizer/README.md

 * [Requirements](#requirements)

 ## <a name=intro></a> Project Integration and Initialization
-To add the sdk to your android project please follow these steps:
+To add SDK to your android project please follow these steps:

 1. Add the following maven repository to your build.gradle or settings.gradle, depending on your implementation: